 Microbes recovered from hands can be divided into two categories: transient and resident organisms.
 Transient microorganisms tend to colonize the superficial layers of skin and while they are amenable to removal by washing hands with plain (i.e., non-antimicrobial) soap and water, they are responsible for most HAIs.
 Resident organisms are attached to deeper layers of the skin and while they are more resistant to removal, they are less likely to be associated with HAIs.

-Hand surfaces harbor >150 unique bacterial phylotypes and as many as 4742 transient phylotypes have been identified.
-The number of resident and transient organisms on the hands of HCP vary greatly, yet it is often relatively constant for any one individual.1 It is also of note that the hands of HCP may become persistently colonized with transient pathogenic organisms (e.g., *S. aureus*, gram-negative bacilli, or yeast).
+Hand surfaces harbor >150 unique resident bacterial phylotypes and as many as 4742 transient phylotypes have been identified.
+The number of resident and transient organisms on the hands of HCP vary greatly, yet it is often relatively constant for any one individual.1 The hands of HCP may become persistently colonized with transient pathogenic organisms (e.g., S. aureus, gram-negative bacilli, or yeast).
 HCP may acquire transient microorganisms during:

 contact with a patient’s intact skin (e.g., when taking a pulse or blood pressure),